VanharaLab/VanharaLab/research.md

 ## Funding ##
-We are supported by the Czech Health Research Council, the Czech Science Foundation and the IOCB Foundation.
+We have been supported by Masaryk University, the Czech Health Research Council, the Czech Science Foundation and the IOCB Foundation.